Protect CO Streams (3)

 Unlimited public access can unravel these investments, undermine conservation values and impact species of concern.

-The Colorado Stream Access Coalition is working to open all streams in Colorado to public access for boating, fishing and swimming.
+This group split off from the Colorado Stream Access Coalition late last year.
+That coalition is working to open all streams in Colorado to public access for boating, fishing and swimming.
 You can learn more about their agenda here.

-Western Landowners Alliance (WLA) is deeply concerned about the implications of this effort for private landowners, agriculture, guest ranching and outfitting, watershed health, land conservation, wildlife and fisheries.
+The implications for private landowners, agriculture, guest ranching and outfitting, watershed health, land conservation, wildlife and fisheries are massive.
 Read our statement.

 WLA is working to defend landowners' property rights, investments, businesses and conservation efforts.
 We need your support to fund the necessary lobbying, legal guidance and public outreach.
 We cannot do this without you!